-Total debt service recorded decreases in both interest and amortisation payments made in 2021 with large variances realized between budget versus actual payments.
-External amortisation decreased primarily on account of the utilisation of the remaining proceeds from the Coronavirus Disease Emergency Response Support Loan from the CDB to directly service the government's CDB OCR loans which amounted to \$17.8 million.
-Additionally, the remaining proceeds from the 2019 over-payment of Capital Subscriptions held by the World Bank (IBRD) on behalf of the Government in the amount of \$0.4 million was used to offset debt service cost on loans that became due.
+Total debt service decrease in both components of interest cost and amortization repayments made in 2021.
+External amortization decreased as Central Government was able to benefit from the utilization of the remaining proceeds from the Coronavirus Disease Emergency Response Support Loan from the CDB to directly service the government's CDB OCR loans which amounted to \$17.8 million.
+Additionally, the remaining proceeds from the 2019 over-payment of Capital Subscriptions held with the World Bank (IBRD) on behalf of the Government in the amount of \$0.4 million was also used to offset debt service cost on loans that became due.